 - A. No. The revenues are more reasonably identified as customer-related.
 Service initiation pertains to customer access, and customer access is part of the customer function.

-Service initiation frequency is more likely to vary with number of customers than distribution demands. - J. Summary of Results
+Service initiation frequency is more likely to vary with number of customers than distribution demands. - 9

+J. Summary of Results

-- 10 DO YOUR PROPOSED CHANGES TO THE CCOS STUDY SIGNIFICANTLY Q. ALTER THE INTERCLASS RELATIONSHIPS BETWEEN RESIDENTIAL AND 11 12 SMALL COMMERCIAL CLASSES AND THE OTHER CUSTOMER CLASSES?
+10 Q. DO YOUR PROPOSED CHANGES TO THE CCOS STUDY SIGNIFICANTLY

+11 ALTER THE INTERCLASS RELATIONSHIPS BETWEEN RESIDENTIAL AND

+12 SMALL COMMERCIAL CLASSES AND THE OTHER CUSTOMER CLASSES?

 13 Yes.
 Austin Energy claims that the residential and Sec.<10 kW classes currently receive Α. 14 significant subsidies from other classes.
 As a result, AE proposes that the residential and 15 small commercial classes should not be assigned any of the \$17 million base revenue 16 reduction.
 In addition, AE suggests that the two classes should transition in the direction 17 of cost in future rate requests.
-However, without any of the revenue requirement reductions proposed in Sec.
-III, but including my CCOS changes proposed in this section, 18 - 19 the current revenues (including test year PSA and pass-through charges) for residential - and small commercial slightly exceed the class cost of service.
-This casts considerable - doubt on AE's claim that a subsidy to the residential and small commercial class is
+However, without any of the revenue requirement 18 reductions proposed in Sec.
+III and including my CCOS changes, current total revenues 19 for residential is approximately at cost (within 0.3%) and small commercial is slightly 20 above cost.
+This casts considerable doubt on AE's claim that a large subsidy to the 21 residential and small commercial class is embedded in current rates.
+This is shown below corrected.
+Given the minimal difference from its fully allocated cost, the residential class is essentially at cost.
+Schedule CJ-3 shows the comparable results for all classes.